NazeefAhmad/1Fi-Otp/README.md

 ## 🙏 **Acknowledgements**

-A special thank you to **1Finance** for the opportunity to work on this project.
-Your support and resources have been invaluable in bringing this app to life!
+Special thanks to **1Finance** for their support and resources in bringing this project to life!

 ---

 Thank you for exploring the **OTP-Based Registration Flutter App**!
-We hope you find it secure, user-friendly, and useful.
-If you have any questions or suggestions, feel free to reach out.
+If you have questions or suggestions, feel free to reach out.

+---